-Fried Chicken (air fryer + oven) is a simple, quick, tasty, and much healthier way to make fried chicken.
-Perfect crispy skin, juicy, tender meat.
+This fried chicken is a simple, quick, tasty, and much healthier way to make fried chicken.
+Using the air fryer not only speeds things up, it makes perfect crispy skin, juicy, tender meat.
 So much flavor!

 Prepped and cooked in just 25 minutes, this crispy air fried chicken recipe is a great meal for when you are in a hurry but still want a delicious and filling dish.
 Ditch the deep fryer and indulge in the succulent taste of air fried chicken without indulging in all that deep fried fat.